 Internal Audit monitors the quality and effectiveness of systems of internal control.
 Audit reports include an opinion that provides management with an independent judgement on the adequacy and effectiveness of internal controls.
-Reports including recommendations for improvement are detailed in an action plan agreed with the relevant service manager/Group Manager.
+Reports including recommendations for improvement are detailed in an action plan agreed with the relevant Business Manager/Group Manager.

-The Annual Internal Audit Opinion for 2018/19, in respect of the areas reviewed during the year, was reasonable.
+The Annual Internal Audit Opinion for 2020/2021, in respect of the areas reviewed during the year, was 22 July 2021.

-The Council's Financial Rules and Contract Rules are kept under review and revised periodically.
+The Council's Financial Rules and Contract Rules are kept under review and revised periodically, the most recent update was approved by Council in February 2021.